erikescher/portulock-keyserver/README.md

 ### Generating the CA Certificate
 When the verifier starts for the first time for a specific domain, it generates a CA certificate automatically.
-The CA certificate will use the UserID `OpenPGP-CA <openpgp -ca@<domain>`, to customize this, in particular to change the name from “OpenPGP-CA” to the name of the organization.
+The CA certificate will use the UserID `OpenPGP-CA <openpgp-ca@<domain>`, to customize this, in particular to change the name from “OpenPGP-CA” to the name of the organization.
 The OpenPGP-CA CLI can be used to generate the certificate before starting the service.